tamilzh2018/kode-kloud-test/jenkins.md

 4. For these kind of scenarios requiring changes to be done in a web UI, please take screenshots so that you can share it with us for review in case your task is marked incomplete.
 You may also consider using a screen recording software such as loom.com to record and share your work.

 Ans:
-Thanks for sharing the infrastructure details — that’s super helpful!
-Based on this, here’s how you can configure the Jenkins jobs to meet the deployment and service management requirements across your Stratos Datacenter:

----

 ## ✅ Job 1: `nautilus-app-deployment`

 ### 🎯 Goal: